jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 We’ve generated additional spikes, but this isn’t actually the full picture!

-If we print out the tensor, we will discover that we have actually generated “off-spikes”.
+Printing out the tensor will show that the presence of “off-spikes”.
 These spikes take on a value of ``-1``.

 ::

     >>> print(spike_data)
     tensor([ 0.,  0.,  0.,  0.,  1., -1.,  1., -1.,  1.,  0.,  0.])

-Although we have only shown ``spikegen.delta`` on a fake sample of data, the true intention is to pass in time-series data and only generate an output when there has been a sufficiently large event.
+While ``spikegen.delta`` has only been demonstrated on a fake sample of data, its true use is to compress time-series data by only generating spikes for sufficiently large changes/events.

 That wraps up the three main spike conversion functions!
 There are still additional features to each of the three conversion techniques that have